All-water supercapacitor enabled by 1-nm clay channels: Methods

 \subsection{Electrochemical measurements}

-Vacuum-filtrated samples were placed in a saturated water vapor atmosphere for 48 hours, with water saturation confirmed by mass gain and swelling checks, ensuring no contamination by foreign ionic or molecular species.
-Conductivity, charge-discharge (CD), cyclic voltammetry (CV), and long-term CD tests were conducted using the BioLogic SP-300 and CH Instruments devices.
-The voltage window was set to $\pm$2.1 V for preliminary tests and to $\pm$1.6 V for main measurements, including long-term stability tests.
-The second value was chosen according to the electrolysis limit observed via a hydrogen-evolution-reaction (HER) indicator in CV and CD curves (SI Fig. S13).
-Two graphite current collectors were applied to the electrodes in all measurements.
-To prevent water evaporation, Parafilm was used to seal the membrane-electrode unit.
-Notably, no mass change in the samples was detected over one month after the fabrication.
-Pressure applied to the current collectors was controlled by a custom-made sample holder and was adjusted to ensure good electrical contact.
+MEUs were equilibrated in a saturated water vapor environment for 48 hours before testing.
+Water uptake was confirmed by gravimetric and swelling analysis.
+Electrochemical measurements, including electrochemical impedance spectroscopy (EIS), cyclic voltammetry (CV), galvanostatic charge-discharge (CD), and long-term cycling, were conducted using BioLogic SP-300 and CH Instruments potentiostats.
+Preliminary measurements explored a 0-2.1 V range; subsequent long-term tests employed a 0-1.6 V window, chosen based on hydrogen evolution onset observed via CV and CD (SI Figs. S26,27).
+Graphite plates served as current collectors.
+All MEUs were sealed with Parafilm to prevent evaporation.
+The sample mass remained unchanged for about one year after fabrication.
+Contact pressure was applied via a custom-built through-spring holder to ensure a reproducible electrical connection similar from test to test.